theyworkforyou/jekyll-everypolitician/README.md

 When `sources` is a hash like this the collections that are created are prefixed with the key of the hash, e.g. `assembly_people`, `senate_people`, `assembly_areas` etc.

+### Layouts

+This plugin will try and use layouts that are named after the generated collections.
+So in the examples above if you'd specified `sources` as an array then it would try to use `_layouts/people.html` as the layout for the `people` collection.
+Similarly if you specify `sources` as a hash then it would try to use something like `_layouts/assembly_people.html` for the `assembly_people` collection.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.